EnriqueKhai/JaneStreetETC22/README.md

 The result?
 Surprising.
 We were now earning roughly $600 per round and we didn't even know why HAHAHA

-It was around here that we advanced to 2nd overall and gained some much need confidence!
+It was around here that we advanced to 2nd overall and gained some much needed confidence!

 ### The Winning Strategy